What Can I Eat on The Carnivore Diet

 How Much to Eat on the Carnivore Diet

 Eat when hungry.

 Eat until full.

 - Listen to your body.

-- I found the majority of people average 2 meals per day.
+- The majority of people average 2 meals per day.

-- But some people do best on 3 meals a day, while others do best on 1 meal per day.
+- Some people do best on 3 meals a day, while others do best on 1 meal per day.
 Neither 1, 2, 3, or 4 is better than the other.